Letters of recommendation are the most important part of an application after the applicant’s essays and proposals.

 Additional General Guidelines

 - Letters should generally be 1-2 pages in length (single spaced) but no more than 3 pages.
 For these letters of recommendation, selection committees need information that will help them know the student and why this student should be selected.
-Note: For online letters of recommendation there will be a space/word limit e.g. the British Marshall Scholarship there is a 1,000 word limit.
+Note: For online letters of recommendation there is sometimes a space/word limit (e.g., the Marshall Scholarship has a 1,000 word limit).

 - Please use letterhead where possible.

 Your support of Occidental College students and alumni in their application for these prestigious and highly competitive awards is critical to their success and your efforts are very much appreciated.
-If you have questions or would like more information, please feel free to contact the Office of National and International Fellowships at 323-259-2742.
+If you have questions or would like more information, please feel free to contact the director of the Office of National and International Fellowships at firstname.lastname@example.org.